8th Grade English

 Students will be reading novels throughout the year.
 I do have the books available in the classroom, but if your child would like to write/highlight in the book, s/he will need to have purchased their own copy.

 Students will be reading: The Outsiders (1st Quarter), Fahrenheit 451 (3rd Quarter), and Animal Farm (4th Quarter).
 Parllel Journeys will be read in Social Studies class during 2nd Quarter.

 Classroom Assignments/Homework 20%

 The day the student returns from being absent, it is their responsibility to find out what was missed.
-The number of days a student is absent equals the number of days the student has to turn in the work.
+The number of days a student is absent, plus the day s/he returns, equals the number of days the student has to turn in the work.

 Assessments, which can be a class assignment, quiz or test, will be given every Friday.
 This will cover what he students have learned that week.
 I will introduce the topic on Mondays, and have a review on Thursdays.
 Schedule may change due to half days/days off.
 Announcement will be made in class of any changes.

 Recording, or pictures, are not permitted by students in class.
 There is not a need for phones to be out of the student's backpack.